15A NCAC 13B .1680 LEACHATE STORAGE REQUIREMENTS

 (B) The secondary containment system shall be constructed of a material compatible with the liquid being stored.

 (3) A system shall be designed to contain and remove storm water from the secondary containment area.
-Provisions shall be included for the removal of any accumulated precipitation and be initiated within 24 hours or when 10 percent of the storage capacity is reached, whichever occurs first.
-Disposal shall be in compliance with all applicable federal and State regulations.
+Provisions shall be included for the removal of any accumulated precipitation and shall be initiated within 24 hours or when 10 percent of the storage capacity is reached, whichever occurs first.

-(4) All aboveground and onground tanks shall be equipped with an overfill prevention system which may include, but not be limited to: level sensors and gauges, high level alarms or automatic shutoff controls.
+(4) All aboveground and onground tanks shall be equipped with an overfill prevention system that shall include level sensors and gauges, high level alarms, or automatic shutoff controls.
 The overfill control equipment shall be inspected weekly by the facility operator to ensure it is in good working order.

 (5) The operator of the facility shall inspect the exterior of all tanks for leaks, corrosion, and maintenance deficiencies weekly.
 Interior inspection of tanks shall be performed according to the Division approved plan.
-If the inspection reveals a tank or equipment deficiency which could result in failure of the tank to contain the liquid, remedial measures shall be taken immediately to eliminate the leak or correct the deficiency.
+If the inspection reveals a tank or equipment deficiency which could result in failure of the tank to contain the liquid, remedial measures shall be taken within 24 hours of the inspection to eliminate the leak or correct the deficiency.
 Inspection reports shall be maintained and made available to the Division upon request for the lifetime of the liquid storage system.

 (6) All uncovered tanks shall have a minimum two feet of freeboard.
-Odor and vector control shall be practiced when necessary.
+Odor and vector control shall be practiced.

 (d) Underground tank requirements.

-(2) Tanks may be constructed of fiberglass reinforced plastic, steel that is cathodically protected, steel that is clad with fiberglass, or any other materials approved by the Division.
+(2) Tanks may be constructed of fiberglass reinforced plastic, steel that is cathodically protected, steel that is clad with fiberglass, or other materials stated in the permit.

-(A) The leak detection system shall be monitored at least weekly using methods specified by the operator and approved by the Division.
+(A) The leak detection system shall be monitored no less than weekly using methods specified by the operator and stated in the permit.

-(4) All underground tanks shall be equipped with an overfill prevention system which may include, but not be limited to: level sensors and gauges, high level alarms or automatic shutoff controls.
+(4) All underground tanks shall be equipped with an overfill prevention system that shall include level sensors and gauges, high level alarms, or automatic shutoff controls.
 The overfill control equipment shall be inspected weekly by the facility operator to ensure it is in good working order.